neondatabase/website/content/docs/guides/vercel.md

 enableTableOfContents: true
 ---

 This guide describes how to connect using the [Neon Vercel Integration](https://vercel.com/integrations/neon) from the Vercel marketplace.
 The integration connects your Vercel project to a Neon database and enables creating a database branch for each preview deployment.
-Optionally, the integration also creates a development branch that you can use with your Vercel development environment.

 <Admonition type="note">
 This is a Beta version of the Neon Vercel Integration.
 For assistance or to suggest improvements, contact [vercel-feedback@neon.tech](mailto:vercel-feedback@neon.tech) or post in the [Neon community](https://community.neon.tech/).